- The definitions and rules of interpretation in this clause apply in these terms and conditions.

 - the cost of hotel, subsistence, travelling and any other ancillary expenses reasonably incurred by the project team in connection with the Services, and the cost of any materials or services reasonably and properly provided by third parties required by the Supplier for the supply of the Services.
 Such expenses, materials and third party services shall be invoiced by the Supplier; and

-- The Customer shall pay each invoice submitted to it by the Supplier in full, and in cleared funds, within 14 days of
+- The Customer shall pay each invoice submitted to it by the Supplier in full, and in cleared funds, within 7 days of receipt.

 - Without prejudice to any other right or remedy that the Supplier may have, if the Customer fails to pay the Supplier on the due date the Supplier may: